Around evaluations of biset functors: The generating relation

 Using Yoneda's Lemma one more time, we see that $H\vdash_k G$. \end{proof} Now, it is not difficult to prove that the \emph{non-vanishing} groups are exactly the finite groups $G$ such that the evaluation at $G$ induces an equivalence of categories between $ \FSk$ and $kB(G,G)\Mod.$ \begin{theo} Let $G$ be a finite group.
 Let $k$ be a field.
 Then the following are equivalent. \begin{enumerate} \item $G$ is a $\mathrm{NV}_k$-group. \item $ev_{G} : \FSk \to \kbg\Mod$ is an equivalence of categories. \end{enumerate} \end{theo} \begin{proof} If the evaluation at $G$ is an equivalence of categories, it cannot kill a simple functor.
 So $G$ is a non-vanishing group.
-Conversely, Lemma \ref{yoneda_fac} implies that the representable functor $Y_G$ is a pro-generator of $\FSk$.
-By Morita's Theorem, the functor $\Hom_{\FSk}(RB_{G},-)$ will be an equivalence of categories between $\FSk$ and $\End_{\FSk}(RB_{G})$.
-Moreover, Yoneda's Lemma identifies this functor with the evaluation at $G$ and $\End_{\FSk}(RB_{G})$ with $\kbg$.
-Alternatively, we give a direct proof of the result without using Morita's Theorem.
-The functor $L_{G,-}$ is a left adjoint to the evaluation at $G$.
-Let $V$ be a $kB(G,G)$-module.
-The value at $V$ of the co-unit of the adjunction is the canonical isomorphism Let $F$ be a k-biset functor over $G$.
-The value at $F$ of the unit is the following morphism.
-Let $X$ be a subquotient of $G$, then we have: